401-advanced-javascript-wenhao/401-reading/class16-reading.md

   * React Components - class

 ## Emitting Events
-* Modern browser comes with a lot of handy events we can use such as click, schroll, zoom, hover etc.
+* Modern browser comes with a lot of handy events we can use such as click, scroll, zoom, hover etc.
 * In JS, we can use events module in Node.js to create custom events and use emit function to fire registered events.